cuappdev/resell-react-native/README.md

 ## 🚨 DEPRECATION NOTICE 🚨
-This repository is no longer maintained.
+This repository is no longer maintained, and the development practices used should not be followed.
 Please see [Resell Android](https://github.com/cuappdev/resell-android) and [Resell iOS](https://github.com/cuappdev/resell-ios) instead.

 # Resell - Cornell Marketplace